 Hooray!
 Elizabeth is here again to help me with another review!
+Join us as we head to Busch Gardens Williamsburg.

 JENN: A round of applause for my faithful guest judge, Interplanetary Explorer Extraordinaire Elizabeth!